BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise_1.md

 ## Tasks

-Complete the following two tasks. **A third task will be released later this week and done during the work session**.
+Complete the following three tasks.

 The goals of this exercise are: